 Bolster and Cushion the Contents

 You may already do this, but make sure you’re providing a support system to protect the product during its long journey.
-You have multiple packing solutions, of course, from air pillows, bubble envelope packaging, Styrofoam peanuts, bunched-up newspaper, to cardboard carton reducers.
+You have multiple packing solutions, of course, from air pillows, bubble packaging envelopes, Styrofoam peanuts, bunched-up newspaper, to cardboard carton reducers.
 Certain items require different packing materials.
 For extra fragile items, use a combo of a poly bubble envelope or bubble wrap around the item and fill the surrounding space in the package with packing peanuts or air pillows.
 Physics won’t be friendly to your package, so ensure items are snug and well-insulated against damage.

 When you tape up a package, do it right.
 Leave no spaces for potential thieves to slip their hand in and snatch the item.
 Use water-activated tape to form a stronger seal.
 Attempted theft will be obvious if such a strong seal is ripped or torn.
 Don’t tape up a package with several layers for added security.
 It’s not necessary and a waste of materials.
 Use the H-tape method to secure a package.
 This is when you seal the openings and seams on the top of a package to form an H shape.